-Complaints regarding staff behaviour in the course of serving customers should be made in line with the Complaints Procedure.
+Complaints regarding staff behaviour when serving customers should be made in line with the Complaints Procedure.
 Customers should note that only complaints made using the channels set out in this document will be accepted and the Council strongly advises customers to refrain from the publication of staff names or other identifiable information related to their interaction with staff on any social media platform or other public forums.